 A better acne routine: the SLMD Acne System was the first to incorporate retinol — a clinically-proven acne fighter.
 It’s also the only system that includes a non comedogenic moisturizer — necessary to help balance and protect skin from the harsh effects of acne treatments.

 Dr. Lee’s last word

 I just can’t stress this enough: the first thing you can do to keep your skin as clear as possible is to use skincare products that help unclog your pores and gently exfoliate.
 Clogged pores, which are blackheads and whiteheads, are the building blocks of active acne.
-My favorite combination of ingredients for this is salicylic acid and retinol…it’s why I always recommend my Salicylic Acid Cleanser twice daily, and Retinol Serum every night.
+My favorite combination of ingredients for this is salicylic acid and retinol…it’s why I always recommend my Salicylic Acid Cleanser twice daily, and Retinol Resurfacin Serum every night.

 —Dr. Sandra Lee